dschlenk/opennms-cookbook/README.md

 #### Provisioning Requisitions

 These LWRPs use a cookbook library named Provision that I wrote to perform the work using the OpenNMS REST interface.
 As such, OpenNMS has to be running for the resources to converge.
 See any of the test recipes for my silly little ruby_block hack to make sure it is.
 Also you'll notice that I used 'import' a lot rather than the correct term 'requisition'.
-I can type 'import' a lot faster than 'requisition', so deal with it.
-And like everything else there are test recipes for each LWRP that have good examples in them.
+I can type 'import' a lot faster than 'requisition'. ;)

 * `opennms_foreign_source`: create a new foreign source optionally defining a scan interval (defaults to '1d').
 * `opennms_service_detector`: add a service detector to a foreign source.
 TODO: if capsd is enabled in favor of provisiond add protocol-plugins to capsd-configuration.xml instead.